Table of contents

 • Sore throat

-Intuniv is the brand name of guanfacine, an alpha-2 adrenergic agonist medication that can be used to treat ADHD.
+Intuniv is the brand name of guanfacine.
+It’s alpha-2 adrenergic agonist medication that can be used to treat ADHD.
 Similar to Strattera, this non-stimulant medication is often used in conjunction with other psychological, educational, and social treatments.

 Intuniv lasts all day and is taken orally in either the morning or evening.
-Your dosage may be increased as you become more acclimated to the medication’s effects, but it will still only have to be taken once daily.
+Your dosage may be increased as you adjust to the medication’s effects, but you’ll still take it once a day..

-Intuniv is a non-stimulant ADHD medication with fewer side effects than Strattera and other ADHD medications.
+Intuniv has fewer side effects than Strattera and other ADHD medications.

 Some of the most common Intuniv side effects include: